 - Use the interlibrary loan search tool, WorldCat, to request materials not owned by the UArts Libraries or to see what other libraries have the title you need.

 When you find information on a topic, no matter what format it takes (book, journal, Web page), there are style manuals to show you the correct way to give cite those sources in a paper.

 Searching the Web can be overwhelming.
 If you are using the Internet for research you want to choose sites that meet the standards of accuracy, currency and authority.

-"The Environmental Design Research Association (EDRA) is an international, interdisciplinary organization founded in 1968 by design professionals, social scientists, students, educators, and facility managers.
-The purpose of EDRA is the advancement and dissemination of environmental design research, thereby improving understanding of the interrelationships between people, their built and natural surroundings, and helping to create environments responsive to human needs."--from About edra. edra offers a Student Awards and holds an annual conference.
-Check out their Student Resources and Industry Links
+"The purpose of EDRA is the advancement and dissemination of environmental design research, thereby improving understanding of the interrelationships between people, their built and natural surroundings, and helping to create environments responsive to human needs."

 The leading American professional organization for industrial design.

-"The Materials Research Society (MRS) is an organization of materials researchers from academia, industry, and government that promotes communication for the advancement of interdisciplinary materials research to improve the quality of life."--from MRS Mission Vision Values.
+"The Materials Research Society (MRS) is an organization of materials researchers from academia, industry, and government that promotes communication for the advancement of interdisciplinary materials research to improve the quality of life."
 MRS has partnered with NOVA on a series called Making Stuff.
 Watch it on PBS.
-See also the MRS online interactive exhibit, Strange Matter.

 From the National Institute of Standards and Technology, this is an extensive site that includes information and properties on many classes of materials, including ceramics, metals, polymers/plastics, and hybrid materials.